antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Dropdowns

-The only way to modify the drops down is by updating the dictionaries in the plugin's main script:
+The only way to modify the dropdowns is by updating the dictionaries in the plugin's main script:

 `iniversal_settings_menu.gd`